 Heather Hyden started with NoLi CDC in January 2017, where she heads up the Community & Cultural Initiatives aspects of our work.
 She grew up in Memphis, TN and has over 8 years of Community Organizing and Development experience.
 She recently received her M.S. in Community and Leadership Development from the University of Kentucky, and has formerly worked as a statewide Community Organizer for Community Farm Alliance, Program Coordinator for school health reform at the Metro Nashville Public Health Department.
 She has also worked in Youth and Faith-Based Community Development for Jacob's Ladder Community Development Corporation in Memphis.
 Most recently, you may have met her through the Castlewood or East End Fresh Stop Markets, which she co-founded with neighbors as a food justice and leadership development initiative.
 Her work for the North Limestone Community Development Corporation is focused on implementing the North Limestone Cultural Plan recommendations, and continuing this community engagement process.

-Samantha has been with the NoLi CDC since February 2016; she plays many roles, managing the Night Market, as well as all other NoLi CDC events; she directs internal and external communication; she keeps the office running smoothly; she manages outreach and community engagement.
-A native of Versailles, Kentucky who has lived in the neighborhood since 2007, Samantha brings a wealth of experience - she was a Market Development Manager for Coca-Cola, Sales and Promotions Assistant at Cumulus Broadcasting, managed social media for the Roots & Heritage Festival and recently worked as event manager for Airbnb Open in Paris, France.
+Samantha has been with the NoLi CDC since February 2016, and has managed 3 seasons of the Night Market.
+A native of Versailles, Samantha brings a wealth of experience - she was a Market Development Manager for Coca-Cola, Sales and Promotions Assistant at Cumulus Broadcasting, managed social media for the Roots & Heritage Festival and recently worked as event manager for Airbnb Open in Paris, France.
 She's been passionate about relief and development efforts in Haiti, and closer to home has been actively involved in Be Bold, and has supported young refugee women as a mentor.